JawaherHassan2/Amneen/README.md

 | HotelContainer | Hotel only | It contains the settings screen, the home page, the screen for adding new renters, existing renters, departing renters, and prohibited renters from entering.
 ## Access Primssions :
- -For Sequrity Agency:   email: securityagency@moi.gov.sa       password: 123456 -For Sequrity Agency:   email: alsrawat@hotel.com              password: 123456
+ -For Sequrity Agency:   email: securityagency@moi.gov.sa       password: 123456

+ -For Hotel:   email: alsrawat@hotel.com              password: 123456
+  -For Other users :   your email.
 ## Models:
 - City
 - Hotel